create3000/x_ite/docs/_posts/components/Navigation/NavigationInfo.md

 #### Hint

-- This field may be ignored, applying the default value regardless.
+- In Interchange profile this field may be ignored, applying the default value regardless.

 #### Warning

 - Default 1 m/s usually seems slow for ordinary navigation.
-Interchange profile

 ### SFBool [in, out] **headlight** TRUE
 {: #fields-headlight }